 Carla earned her Master of Education in School Counseling after completing her Bachelor of Arts in Psychology.
 Carla’s work in education started thirteen years ago with creating a school-based alternative program for youth exhibiting risky behaviors and she is currently a school counselor in York, Maine.
 Carla uses experiential and solution-focused approaches to support one using their strengths while navigating through day-to-day challenges.
 Adventurelore has been the heart of Carla’s practice as a counselor since 2003!

 Suzi graduated Salem State University and has a Masters of Science degree in mental health counseling and psychological services and she is currently working towards her mental health license.
 Suzi has three years of experience working as an ABA counselor with adolescents and young adults on the Autism spectrum and recently finished her internship as a school counselor at an alternative high school for at risk teenagers.
 Suzi has been working with Adventurelore since 2002.

-Lee is a licensed mental health counselor who has a Masters of Science degree in community mental health counseling from Southern New Hampshire University.
-She has over seven years of experience working in group homes for adolescents as well as over twelve years of experience working in community mental health with adults.
+Lee is a licensed clinical mental health counselor who has a Masters of Science degree in community mental health counseling from Southern New Hampshire University.
+She is also a state of New Hampshire approved supervisor for licensure candidates.
+Lee has over seven years of experience working in group homes for adolescents as well as over twelve years of experience working in community mental health with adults.
 Lee has been working at Adventurelore since 2012.
 She is a general practitioner with a strong focus in grief, substance abuse, personality disorders and clients with dual diagnosis.